hitchc8ck/dcs/missions/campaigns/syria/op_beowulf/mission data/campaign briefing.md

 - **Jirah Airbase:** MiG-29, MiG-25, MiG-23, MiG-21, Su-24
 - **Tabqa Airbase:** Additional Su-24 strike aircraft

 Syrian pilots have been observed conducting aggressive flight maneuvers and intercepts along the border region, increasing the likelihood of direct engagements with NATO air forces.
+At present, the Syrian Air Force maintains control over its airspace, posing a significant threat to NATO operations.

 ---